marioonofrio/C-Shell/README.md

 ## Overview

-**Newshell** is a lightweight Unix-style shell written in C that supports:
+**C-Shell** is a lightweight Unix-style shell written in C that supports:

 - Interactive and batch execution modes
 - Command history tracking and execution